kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 [Affinity Publisher](https://affinity.serif.com/publisher/) is the newest tool by **Serif**.
 It’s an incredibly powerful DTP tool to replace Adobe InDesign or Quark Express.
 I just started working with it but I plan to create and layout a book with it.
 It seamlessly integrates with Affinity Designer and Affinity Photo and allows doing nearly everything you can think of.

-### Mindnote 📱 🖥
+### MindNode 📱 🖥

-[Mindnote](https://mindnode.com/) is my favorite tool to create mind notes and map out ideas.
+[MindNode](https://mindnode.com/) is my favorite tool to create mind notes and map out ideas.
 I use it on all my devices.
 When I learned everything about Japanese Design I used it to [map out my research](https://my.mindnode.com/FGhdh66uMbi1aJ9RfriKUL3JoMCHd18aS8z9Uayw).

 ### Typeface 🖥